GAN2GAN: Generative Noise Learning for Blind Denoising with Single Noisy Images: Main Method: Three Components of GAN2GAN

+To concretely describe our method, we first set the notations.
 We assume the noisy image $\mathbf{Z}$ is generated by $\mathbf{Z}=\mathbf{x}+\mathbf{N}$, in which $\mathbf{x}$ denotes the underlying clean image and $\mathbf{N}$ denotes the zero-mean, additive noise that is independent of $\xb$.
-For training the denoiser, we do not assume that neither the distribution nor the covariance of $\mathbf{N}$ is known.
-Moreover, we assume only $n$ noisy images for \emph{distinct} clean images, $\mathcal{D}=\{\mathbf{Z}^{(i)}\}_{i=1}^n$, are available for learning the denoiser, hence, a straightforward N2N training is not possible.
-The CNN-based denoiser is denoted as $\hat{\mathbf{X}}_{\thetab}(\mathbf{Z})$, in which $\thetab$ is the model parameters, and we use the standard quality metrics, PSNR and SSIM, to evaluate the goodness of denoising.
-Furthermore, following the convention, we normalize the pixels of the images to have values in $[0,1]$.
+For training a denoiser, we do not assume either the distribution or the covariance of $\mathbf{N}$ is known.
+Moreover, we assume only a database of $n$ \textit{distinct} noisy images, $\mathcal{D}=\{\mathbf{Z}^{(i)}\}_{i=1}^n$, is available for learning a denoiser.
+A CNN-based denoiser is denoted as $\hat{\mathbf{X}}_{\bm\phi}(\mathbf{Z})$ with $\bm\phi$ being the model parameter, and we use the standard quality metrics, PSNR/SSIM, for evaluation.
+Our method consists of three parts; 1) smooth noisy patch extraction, 2) training a generative model, and 3) iterative GAN2GAN training of $\hat{\mathbf{X}}_{\bm\phi}(\mathbf{Z})$, each of which we elaborate below.